 - They represent a great opportunity that allows you to get in front of targeted audiences organically or through ads.

-- Social Media are accessible, and they can allow your law firm to establish its presence within the community, making you a go-to source for help in matters related to your practice areas.
+- Social media is accessible and can allow your law firm to establish its presence within your community, making you a go-to source for help in matters related to your practice areas.